flynx/photobook/scripts/README.md

 can also be used standalone.

 Goals:
-- Decouple layout, images, processing and different texts to enable different people to work on them independently and in parallel,
+- Decouple layout, sequencing, images, processing and different texts to enable different people to work on them independently and in parallel,
 - Automate the build process.